-At Windmill Hill, we recognise that children's early language is fundamental to learning (and becoming a skilled, confident reader) so we provide a range of interventions that concentrate on supporting children's communication development.
-These include Talk Boost and Wellcomm.
+At Windmill Hill, we recognise that children's early language is fundamental to learning (and becoming a skilled, confident reader) so we provide a range of interventions that concentrate on supporting children's communication development - this includes Wellcomm.
 We also work closely with external agencies, such as Chatterbug, to support our children with the greatest needs.
+We have also employed a private Speech and Language Therapist to assess and support our children who have speech and language delay.